ABSTRACTS & POSTERS

 ©2016 American Society

 Abstracts & Posters

-Sophomores, juniors, seniors, postbaccalaureates, and graduate students in science, technology, engineering and mathematics (STEM), are invited to submit abstracts for the 2014 Annual Biomedical Research Conference for Minority Students (ABRCMS) held at the Henry B. Gonzalez Convention Center in San Antonio, Texas, from Wednesday, November 12, to Saturday, November 15.
+Sophomores, juniors, seniors, and postbaccalaureates in science, technology, engineering and mathematics (STEM), are invited to submit abstracts for the Annual Biomedical Research Conference for Minority Students (ABRCMS) 2016 held at the Tampa Convention Center in Tampa, Florida from Wednesday, November 9, to Saturday, November 12.

 Important Dates & Deadlines

 - September 9, 2016 - Abstract Submission Deadline

 - September 26, 2016 - Abstract Notification Email